core-interaction/core-interaction.github.io/topic/everything/index.md

 {% comment %} Central/decentralized. {% endcomment %}

 A catalyst in the formation of the internet was the Cold War.
-The threat of nuclear war spurred the US Defense Department to consider decentralized networks—to disseminate orders and information in the event of an attack.
+The threat of nuclear conflict spurred the US Defense Department to consider decentralized networks—to disseminate orders and information in the event of an attack.